AssemblingTheFuture/zdynamics/content/pages/programacion-basica-robots.md

           obtener tu certificado con un código de validación que podrás usar en LinkedIn.
 Mientras la terminamos, te enviaremos una copia digital firmada para que puedas usarla como referencia ;)
+      - type: FaqItem
+        question: How is this different from what we have today?
+        answer: >-
+          At the office, working together is often a distraction, on remote, it could be motivation.
+At the office, working together is often a distraction, on remote, it could be motivation.
+At the office, working together is often a distraction, on remote, it could be motivation.
     styles:
       self:
         height: auto